russ-hensel/stuffdb/README.md

   When it complains about dependencies add them

-  I am running in Py12
+  I am running in Python and Python 13 it is built in Spyder

+  There is a parameter.py file and a adjust_path.py file that you will probably need help in tweaking.
+I have had others install and get running.

-Requirements  no .txt
+Requirements  no .txt file
   Biggest one is probably pyqt5 -- i install by using anaconda and spyder which
     includes it.

-  wat inspector
+  wat inspector -- on github

   will work on this in a bit feel free to send feedback